What is pyloric stenosis?

 What causes pyloric stenosis?

-Which babies are at higher risk for pyloric stenosis?
+Who is at risk for pyloric stenosis?

 What are the symptoms of pyloric stenosis?